EtPan/Deep-learning-methods-for-Hyperspectral-Image-Denoising/README.md

-# Deep-learning-methods-for-Hyperspectral-Image-Restoration
+# Awesome Deep learning methods for Hyperspectral Image Restoration

 This is an ongoing update of a literature library, with my (feeble) efforts.

-Welcome any scholars or students who are interested in this topic to participate in updating it or just having a casual chat!
+**Notice**: Welcome any scholars or students who are interested in this topic to participate in updating it or just having a casual chat!

 ## Acknowledgement
 It is forked from [FF-Wong](https://github.com/FF-Wong/Deep-learning-methods-for-Hyperspectral-Image-Denoising), and original compiled by [Yongsen Zhao]( https://github.com/seniusen) and [Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun) in [Hyperspectral-Image-Denoising-Benchmark](https://github.com/junjun-jiang/Hyperspectral-Image-Denoising-Benchmark).